josh-ashkinaze/plurals/README.md

 This will give a response combining the best points from all our agents.
 Chain is one of the best structures for deliberation and reaching a consensus among agents.

-NOTE: If you pass `combination_instructions` into a chain, like in the above example, all the agents will inherit it (same with 'Ensemble' and 'Debate').
+NOTE: If you pass `combination_instructions` into a chain, like in the above example, all the agents will inherit it (same with `Ensemble` and `Debate`).
-In the above example, we set `combination_instructions` to chain, so the chain option of combination_instructions will be read from the `instructions.yaml` file.
-See the `instructions.yaml' file for templates.
+In the above example, we set `combination_instructions` to chain, so the chain option of `combination_instructions` will be read from the instructions.yaml file.
+See the instructions.yaml file for templates.

 ### Chain with a moderator

 Let's say we want some Agent to review the ideas presented, combine them, and incorporate the best points to provide a balanced answer.
-We can do this by passing in a `moderator` agent, which is a special kind of Agent with only three arguments: 'persona' (the moderator's persona), 'system_instructions' (which, if provided, will override a persona), and 'combination_instructions' (specifying how to combine the responses).
+We can do this by passing in a `moderator` agent, which is a special kind of Agent with only three arguments: `persona` (the moderator's persona), `system_instructions` (which, if provided, will override a persona), and `combination_instructions` (specifying how to combine the responses).

 ```python
 from plurals.agent import Agent